 \section{Abstract}

 In this work we compute the conserved currents and charges associated to the action of an infinitesimal isometry (Killing field) in Einstein--Cartan--Palatini gravity.
-We offer a new approach to these quantities through the formalism of $L_\infty$-algebras and the work of \'{C}iri\'{c}, Giotopoulos, Radovanovi\'{c}, and Szabo, and Costello and Gwilliam.
-We demonstrate our approach by computing the entropy of the Schwarzchild black hole.
-Along the way, we prove a purely algebraic result about the existence and utility of a higher (a full $\infty$) version of the adjoint action of an $L_\infty$-algebra.
+We offer a new approach to these quantities through the formalism of $L_\infty$-algebras, using the work of \'{C}iri\'{c}, Giotopoulos, Radovanovi\'{c}, and Szabo, as well as Costello and Gwilliam.
+We demonstrate our approach by computing the entropy of the Schwarzschild and Kerr black holes.
+Along the way, we prove a purely algebraic result about the existence and utility of a higher, indeed, fully homotopy coherent, version of the adjoint action of an $L_\infty$-algebra.